Skip to navigation

 Looking over Tea Tree Bay

 It was funny, then, that as I headed off to explore the National Park on Sunday morning, the lady in the information booth, from whom I tried to get a map of the park, automatically assumed that because I was English, I would have watched the funeral from start to finish.
-When I tried to tell her that I'd seen plenty of pomp and circumstance before, and that watching her funeral didn't interest me half as much as watching the effect of the whole affair on the media, she couldn't understand it.
-I told her not everyone in England was obsessed by the royal family, but I think she was a little dismayed that I hadn't cried softly into my silk hankie as the procession wound its way to Westminster Abbey.
-(In fact, if you wanted to sign the official books to say 'goodbye' to Diana, which were set up in all the major Aussie cities, in Brisbane you had to queue for 11 hours – yes, 11 – which says a lot about how much people here liked Diana.)
+When I tried to tell her that I'd seen plenty of pomp and circumstance before, and that watching her funeral didn't interest me half as much as watching the effect of the whole affair on the media, she couldn't understand what I was talking about.
+I told her that not everyone in England is obsessed by the royal family, but I think she was a little dismayed that I hadn't cried softly into my silk hankie as the procession wound its way to Westminster Abbey.
+(In fact, if you wanted to sign the official books to say 'goodbye' to Diana, which were set up in all the major Australian cities, then in Brisbane you had to queue for 11 hours – yes, 11 – which says a lot about how much people here liked Diana.)

 Loneliness is tough